NREL/SLiDE/docs/src/lib/data.md

-# Data
+# blueNOTE Data Set

 This is the SLiDE version of the blueNOTE data and build streams.
 The data necessary to execute the SLiDE datastream is stored in the following structure:

 ```
 data/
-├── core_maps/
+├── coremaps/
 └── datasources/
 └── readfiles/
 ```

-**`core_maps`** contains .csv files that standardize DataFrame values for consistency.
+**`coremaps`** contains .csv files that standardize DataFrame values for consistency.
 For example, `regions.csv` maps `CO, Colo., Colorado, COLORADO, colorado -> co`.
 Many files are from the WiNDC Data Stream, but some have been edited for simplicity.

 **`datasources`** stores the original input data.
 This must be downloaded from the WiNDC Data Stream [datasources.zip](https://windc.wisc.edu/datasources.zip) file.
 This includes: